aleksve/ischedule/README.md

 Started a _fast_ job at t=3.00
 Finished
 ```
-The fast job runs every 0.1 seconds, and completes quickly.
-When the slow job starts running at t=0.5, it doesn't return control until one second later, at t=1.50s.
-By that time, both the fast and the slow job become pending, and are executed in the order they were added to the scheduler.
-The slow job does not run after t=2.0, so the fast job returns to running normally every 0.1 seconds.
+The fast task runs every 0.1 seconds, and completes quickly.
+When the slow task starts running at t=0.5, it doesn't return control until one second later, at t=1.50s.
+By that time, both the fast and the slow tasks become pending, and are executed in the order they were added to the scheduler.
+The slow task does not run after t=2.0, so the fast task returns to running normally every 0.1 seconds.